Go to the profile of Commission Factory

 Once the advertiser accepts the cashback partner to their cashback programs - there are specific criteria a partner usually needs to meet - they will integrate the advertiser onto their site.

 Once integrated, the advertiser will be active on the site for shoppers and large member bases to engage with.
-The advertiser will be categorised depending on their product or service offering - such as fashion, travel or telecommunications - so users can quickly and efficiently search for what they are looking for.
+The advertiser is categorised depending on their product or service offering - such as fashion, travel, or telecommunications - so users can quickly and efficiently search for what they are looking for.

 Businesses can also optimise with the cashback partner by negotiating a commission or pay increase for an agreed time frame in exchange for increased exposure.
 Once the cashback promotions are established, the advertiser will gain increased coverage and presence on the affiliate’s traffic sources, likely increasing sales.